Arifa105/Web-Development-Projects/README.md

 ## Features
 ### Interactive Gameplay:
 Replicates the classic Simon Game with interactive buttons and sequences.
-### Sound Effects:
-Each button produces a unique sound when pressed, enhancing the gameplay experience.
 ### Dynamic Sequences:
 Randomly generated sequences that increase in length as the game progresses.
 ### Start and Restart Functionality: